 If you want results, call us.
 If you want peace of mind, call us.
 If you want representation who understands the hardship that has been thrust upon you, call us.

-California’s workers’ compensation laws serve to protect employees in the event of workplace injuries and accidents.
 Workers’ comp mandates that an employer’s insurance company must pay for an injured worker’s medical costs and other expenses related to the injury, as long as the worker sustained the injury during work-related tasks.
 One type of reimbursement an injured worker may receive in California is repayment for medical mileage.

 ‘Medical mileage’ refers to travel costs related to a worker’s injuries.
 Medical mileage includes transportation expenses to and from doctor’s offices, physical rehabilitation centers, and the pharmacy.
 These expenses may include the costs of gas, public transportation fares, parking fees, bridge tolls, and vehicle wear and tear.
 The state of California has a comparatively lenient medical mileage policy compared to other states, allowing workers to get reimbursed for any miles driven for reasonably necessary treatment of injuries.